cpplain/launch-school-core-curriculum/rb101/lesson_2/pseudocode-practice.md

-1. a method that returns the sum of two integers
+1. A method that returns the sum of two integers.

 ```text
 START